Flatter, faster: scaling momentum for optimal speedup of SGD: Theoretical Results

 Consider the process in Eq. (\ref{Xneq}).
 Note that, while at initialization we can have $X_n(0)\notin\Gamma$, the solution $X_n(t)\to \Gamma$ as $n\to \infty$, i.e. it becomes discontinuous.
 This is an effect of the speed-up of time introduced around Eqs. (\ref{Xneq}),(\ref{eq:An_Zn_def}).
 To overcome this issue, it is convenient to introduce $Y_n(t)\equiv X_n(t)-\psi(X_n(0),A_n(t))+\Phi(X_n(0))$, so that $Y_n(0)\in\Gamma$ is initialized on the manifold.

 \begin{theorem}[Informal] Suppose the loss function $L$, the noise function $\sigma$, the manifold of minimizers $\Gamma$ and the neighborhood $U$ satisfy assumptions (\ref{a1}) and (\ref{a2}), and that $X_n(0)=X(0)\in U$.
-Then, as $\ep_n\to 0$, $Y_n(t)$ converges to $Y(t)$, where the latter satisfies the limiting drift-diffusion equation \be \ee where $W(t)$ is a Wiener process. \end{theorem} The first term in Eq. (\ref{dYeq}) induces diffusion in the longitudinal direction.
+Then, as $\ep_n\to 0$, and subsequently taking $\eta\to 0$, $Y_n(t)$ converges to $Y(t)$, where the latter satisfies the limiting drift-diffusion equation \be \ee where $\Sigma\equiv \sigma\sigma^\top$, $\Sigma_{LL}=P_L\Sigma P_L$, $\Sigma_{TL}=P_T\Sigma P_L$, $\Sigma_{TT}=P_T\Sigma P_T$, and $W(t)$ is a Wiener process. \end{theorem} A rigorous version of this theorem is given in section \ref{app:katzen}.
+The first term in Eq. (\ref{dYeq}) induces diffusion in the longitudinal direction.
 The second term is of geometrical nature, and is necessary to guarantee that $Y(t)$ remains on $\Gamma$.
-The second line describes the drift induced by the transverse fluctuations: it precisely corresponds the right-hand side of the heuristic Eq. (\ref{eqint}).
+The second line describes the drift induced by the transverse fluctuations.

 Eq. (\ref{dYeq}) resembles in form that found in \citet{li2021happens}, although there are two crucial differences.
 First, time has been rescaled using the strength of the noise $\epsilon$, rather than the learning rate.
 The different rescaling was necessary as the forcing term $F$ in Eq. (\ref{Xneq}) depends non-homogeneously on $\eta$, and thus the theory of \citet{katzenberger1990solutions} would not be directly applied had we taken the small learning rate limit.
 Second, and more crucially, the drift terms in Eq. (\ref{dYeq}) are proportional to $\eta^{2-2\gamma}$, which is a key ingredient leading to the change in hierarchy of the timescales discussed in Sec. \ref{sec:heur}.
 One final difference, is that the last term involves the operator $\tilde{\mathcal L}_H$ instead of the Lyapunov operator.
 For $\gamma<\frac 12$, $\tilde{\mathcal L}_H$ reduces to the Lyapunov operator $\mathcal L_H$ at leading order in $\eta$, with $\mathcal L_HS\equiv \{H,S\}$.
 For $\gamma>\frac 12$, however, we cannot neglect the $\eta$-dependent term in $\tilde{\mathcal L}_H$ (see discussion at the end of Appendix \ref{app:explicit}).